 VSSL was created to equip modern voyagers.

-There’s something incredibly iconic about the buffalo that we wanted to incorporate into our identity.
+There’s something incredibly iconic about the bison that we wanted to incorporate into our identity.
 They are majestic and resilient.
 They can thrive in the harsh cold of Alaska or in the scorching heat of the great western plains.

 Their return from near extinction reflects on our ability to improve our own condition as individuals and as a species.
 They are nomadic, social creatures and were an invaluable resource to First Nations people and early explorers.